rexcontrols/REXexamples/SiemensPLC_examples/02_LOGO_0BA8_remoteIO/README.md

-Using Siemens LOGO! as remote I/O for the REX Control System
+﻿Using Siemens LOGO! as remote I/O for the REX Control System
 ============================================================

 This folder contains the source files for the demonstration project on using Siemens LOGO!
 0BA8 as remote I/O unit, just like in the case of Modbus TCP I/O devices.

 There is a dummy project for LOGO! which must run in the device.
-See the *logo_rex.lsc* project.
+See the *logo_dummy.lsc* project.
 The LOGO! acts as a server.

 There is also a project for the REX Control System, which illustrates the direct